dunderlab/python-radiant_framework/docs/source/notebooks/readme.rst

 Radiant Framework
 =================

-A Brython/PyScript Framework for Web Apps development.
+A Brython Framework for Web Apps development.

 |GitHub top language| |PyPI - License| |PyPI| |PyPI - Status| |PyPI -
 Python Version| |GitHub last commit| |CodeFactor Grade| |Documentation Status|

-Radiant is a `Brython <https://brython.info/>`__ and `PyScript <https://pyscript.net/>`__ framework for the quick development of web apps using *Python* syntax, so there is no need to care about (if you don’t want) HTML, CSS, or JavaScript.
-This is basically a set of scripts that allows the same file run from *Python* and *Brython*/*PyScript*, when is running under *Python* a `Tornado <https://www.tornadoweb.org/>`__ server is created and configure the local path for serving static files, at the same time a custom HTML template is configured at runtime to import the same script, this time under *Brython*/*PyScript*.
+Radiant is a web framework that is built on top of `Brython <https://brython.info/>`__, which is an implementation of *Python* in the browser.
+This means that you can write your web applications using *Python* syntax, rather than having to deal with HTML, CSS, or JavaScript.

+Radiant allows you to write your application code once, and have it run both in the browser and on the server.
+When running on the server, Radiant uses the `Tornado <https://www.tornadoweb.org/>`__ web server to serve up your application.
+It also sets up the local path for serving static files, which means that you can include images, stylesheets, and other assets in your application.

+When your application is run in the browser, Radiant uses Brython to execute your *Python* code.
+This allows you to write your code once, and have it run seamlessly in both environments.
+Radiant also provides a custom HTML template that is configured at runtime to import the same script that you wrote for the server-side code.

+Overall, Radiant is a powerful tool for developers who want to build web applications using *Python*.
+It allows you to write your code once, and have it run both on the server and in the browser.
+This can help streamline your development process, and allow you to focus on writing high-quality code, rather than worrying about the details of web development.

 .. |GitHub top language| image:: https://img.shields.io/github/languages/top/un-gcpds/brython-radiant?
 .. |PyPI - License| image:: https://img.shields.io/pypi/l/radiant?